Home » How Do Rats Defend Themselves?

 Camouflage

-One of the most obvious adaptations that rats use to defend themselves is their color.
-Rats come in brown, grey, or black, depending on their natural habitat.
+One obvious adaptation that rats use to defend themselves is their color.
+Depending on their natural habitat, rats come in brown, grey, or black.

 A rat’s dark color camouflages it to resemble its surroundings and protect it from potential predators.
 Rats are also relatively small animals, which helps keep them undetected by their enemies.